 There’s something unique about creating seasonal decor from junk.
 Whether it’s an old toolbox, a loaf pan, a cheesebox or a sewing machine drawer, by adding a couple more elements, you can achieve a memorable display.

-They all have the same elements, kind of a variation on a theme.
+All of these arrangements have some of the same elements, but are a variation on a theme.

-We start with two or three canning jars, with a fluted votive candle holder suspended in each.
-Sometimes we add ribbon, twine or raffia around the neck of the jar.
-If the jars need to be higher, we will tuck some styrofoam or old books under the jars to elevate them.
+Start with two or three canning jars, with a fluted votive candle holder suspended in each.
+Add ribbon, twine or raffia around the neck of the jar, if desired.
+If the jars need to be higher, tuck some styrofoam or old books under the jars to elevate them.

-As you can see above, you can also place something in the jars for extra decoration; we’ve got epsom salts which resemble snow filling the jar here.
-If you can’t find the fluted votive holders at your local big box store, you could tuck your candle down in the jar-probably even more safe.
+As you can see above, you can also place something in the jars for extra decoration; epsom salts are a cheap stand in for snow.
+If you can’t find fluted votive holders at your local big box store, tuck the candle down in the jar, which is even more safe.

-Next, we start tucking in real or artificial foliage.
-If you use real, you may use oasis foam to extend the life of your greens, otherwise they’ll just dry, which looks fine too.
-If you use artificial, you can save the whole arrangement for next year!
+Then tuck in real or artificial foliage.
+If you use real, you may use oasis foam to extend the life of your greens, otherwise they’ll dry, which looks fine too.
+If you use artificial, the whole arrangement can be saved for next year!

 Your choice of foliage and container will convey your theme; woodsy, country, frosty, junky.
 After the foliage, add pinecones, sticks, berries, and some fun accessories to make it personal.
-Even tucking in a vintage photo and scrabble tiles in a word can be kind of fun!
+Even tucking in a vintage photo and scrabble tiles spelling out a word is junky and creative.

 The centerpieces can be placed in the middle of the table, a kitchen counter, on a coffee table, or even on an entryway table to greet your guests as they come in.

 Gather items from around your home and get creative!